-Sovereign Cloud Stack (SCS) is cloud technology built entirely with Open Source Software -- as an alternative to propietary cloud technology.
-Only Open Source guarantees interoperability, transparency and independence from legal claims of third parties and thus from political interference.
+Only Open Source guarantees digital sovereignity by interoperability, transparency and independence from unlawful claims of third parties and thus from any unauthorised interference.

-By using the modular SCS Software stack, cloud providers can offer Infrastructure-as-a-Service and Container-as-a-Service without depending on other vendors.
+By using the modular SCS Software stack, cloud providers can offer state-of-the-art Infrastructure-as-a-Service and Container-as-a-Service while being fully compliant with European data protection and security standards without depending on other vendors.

 By sharing and documenting best practices for operating such cloud stacks, the difficulty to provide high quality cloud services internally or publicly is vastly reduced.

-On the digital summit 2019 in Dortmund, the GAIA-X project was launched by the german ministry of economic affairs and energy (BMWi).
-The goal of GAIA-X is the defintion and the setup of a secure and trustworthy data infrastructure for Europe.
+On the digital summit 2019 in Dortmund, the GAIA-X project was launched by the German Ministry of Economic Affairs and Climate Action (BMWK).
+The goal of Gaia-X is the defintion and the setup of a secure and trustworthy data infrastructure for Europe.
 One of the defining properties of the targeted solution is the usage of open technologies.